 Thanks to Janusz Walczak from Pixabay for sharing the perfect image of the Moon.

 Furious Fiction is a short story writing challenge run by the Australian Writers' Centre on the first weekend of the month.
 I have submitted an entry to every Furious Fiction since my first in April 2020.
-Except for October 2023's challenge, when I was in Perth for the weekend on a whirlwind trip for a family wedding.
+Except for the October 2023 challenge, when I was in Perth on a whirlwind trip for a family wedding.

-- The story had to feature someone looking through either a TELESCOPE or BINOCULARS.
+- The story had to feature someone looking through a TELESCOPE or BINOCULARS.

 - And the words BLIND, WIND, FIND and MIND (did you spot them in my story?).

-The Writers' Centre announced the results for October's Furious Fiction on the Friday before the weekend.
-I had planned to feature a telescope in my story.
+The Writers' Centre also publishes its Furious Fiction showcase on the last weekend of the month.
+I had planned to include a telescope in my story.
 But I read the showcased entries and some featured telescopes, and they were good, so I changed tack on my astronomical equipment.
-And the truth is binoculars are perfect for observing our nearest celestial neighbour in the night sky, the Moon.
+And, as astronomers like our narrator will tell you, binoculars are perfect for observing our nearest celestial neighbour in the night sky, the Moon.

-That may sound big-headed, but four years of official and unofficial Furious Fictions have given me confidence in my writing process.
-And I highly recommend the Writers' Centre's monthly challenge to any aspiring writer.
-Or those like me who crave the monthly fixes!
+I may sound big-headed, but four years of official and unofficial Furious Fictions have given me confidence in my writing process.
+That's why I highly recommend the Writers' Centre's monthly challenge to aspiring writers or those like me who crave monthly fixes!

 N.B.
 You might like to read my September 2023 Showcased Furious Fiction story, My Speech.